beccasolomon22/credit-risk-classification/README.md

 # credit-risk-classification

+## Sources

+1. Starter Code provided in the asssignments file
+2. Stack Overflow was a great help when experiencing error messages
+3. I occasionally used Chat GPT to help edit code to fix errors
+4. Assignment description

 ## Overview of the Analysis

 The overall goal was to train a machine learning model to accurately predict whether a loan was healthy or high-risk using supervised learning.